karatelabs/karate/README.md

 <a href="https://gist.github.com/ptrthomas/2a1e30bcb4d782279019b3d5c10b3ed1"><img src="karate-demo/src/test/resources/karate-json-assertions.jpg" height="690px"/></a>

-A very useful capability is to be able to check that an array `contains` an object that `contains` the provided sub-set of keys *instead* of having to specify the *complete* JSON - which can get really cumbersome for large objects.
-This turns out to be very useful in practice, and this particular `match` *jsonArray* `contains '#(^`*partialObject*`)'` form has no 'standard' equivalent (see the second-last row above).
+A very useful capability is to be able to check that an array `contains` an object that `contains` the provided *sub-set* of keys instead of having to specify the *complete* JSON - which can get really cumbersome for large objects.
+This turns out to be very useful in practice, and this particular `match` *jsonArray* `contains '#(^`*partialObject*`)'` form has no 'standard' equivalent (see the third-from-last row above).

 > The last row in the table is a little different from the rest, and this short-cut form is the recommended way to validate the length of a JSON array.
 As a rule of thumb, prefer [`match`](#match) over [`assert`](#assert), because `match` failure messages are more detailed and descriptive.